What is Pre-Qualification, and why is it so important?

-And since pre-qualification also helps home buyers understand how much they can reasonably afford to pay for a home, they can stay within the right price range during their house hunting and are more likely to be approved for their mortgage, once they find their house.
+And, since pre-qualification also helps homebuyers understand how much they can reasonably afford to pay for a home, they can stay within the right price range during house-hunting, and they are more likely to be approved for their mortgage once they find their house.

-- Borrower Information: These are the basics about the applicants, including current address, marital status and dependents, social security number, date of birth, and whether they currently own a home.
+Borrower Information: These are the basics about the applicants, including, but not limited to: Name, address, Social Security number, date of birth, marital status, dependent information, and current address.

 Assets: Providing asset account (such as savings accounts, checking accounts) information will help determine the source of down payment, closing costs and additional funds needed in the event of a financial emergency.

 Employment and income: Providing your income and employment history is basic information you will need to obtain a pre-qualification.
 Income sources and their history will help determine what mortgage you can afford and your ability to pay it back.